kogotoki/e2-acceptance/README.md

 -------

 E2 engine is cool, but not open source.
 So lets create open source clone of e2 :-) And the first step is creating full acceptance test suite.
-Tests should covered e2 features as full as possible.
+Tests should cover e2 features as full as possible.

 Disclaimer